Accelerate the translation of research: our research strategy

 Our Centres provide an excellent environment for effective translation.
-Supported in partnership with universities and hospitals in each location, our national network of Centres play a critical role in facilitating multidisciplinary collaboration, and they are a vital in the delivery of our strategy.
+Supported in partnership with the university and NHS Trust/Board in each location, our national network of Centres will play a critical role in facilitating multidisciplinary collaboration.
+They are a vital route to support delivery of our strategy.

 Expand partnerships with commercial and international organisation

 We currently work effectively in partnership with the pharmaceutical industry in a number of areas and will actively seek new opportunities to enhance collaboration in areas that offer the potential for greater impact.
 We will increasingly build strategic partnerships that extend beyond individual projects and assets.